jethro-swan/openmoney-api/README.md

 ### PLEASE NOTE:

-The installation stopped working on Ubuntu 16.04.x and 18.04.x in January 2020.
+The installation stopped working on Ubuntu 16.04.x and 18.04.x in January 2020, when Node 8 reached the end of its supported life.

 As it is, it can still be installed on Ubuntu 19.10.